-Christmas Shoebox Ministry - This mission began in 2004 with a purpose to provide Christmas gifts for underprivileged children in our diocese.
+Christmas Gift Bag Ministry - This mission began in 2004 with a purpose to provide Christmas gifts for underprivileged children in our diocese.
 Last year over four hundred boxes were filled with practical gifts and given to children belonging to some of our hispanic congregations.
 We start collecting items for the shoeboxes to be filled in September.

 Youth Summer Mission Trip - Our middle and high